-If you’re thinking about purchasing a trade credit insurance policy, you may have some questions about what’s covered, based on a sample trade credit insurance policy.
+If you’re thinking about purchasing a trade credit insurance policy, you may have some questions about what’s covered.

 If so, you’re in the right place.
 In this blog, we’ll consider a sample trade credit insurance policy, and discuss the different coverages that are available, what you can expect to pay, and more details.